conver334/lab301/_members/simiaozhang.md

 # about me

 Hello.
-I am a Master student in Software Engineering at ECNU, advised by Geguang Pu in the SSEL. ヾ(✿ﾟ▽ﾟ)ノ I used to be a ACMer and Product Manager in TWT Studio, and I love design&develope product.
+I am a Master student in Software Engineering at ECNU, advised by Geguang Pu and Yueling Zhang in the SSEL. ヾ(✿ﾟ▽ﾟ)ノ I used to be a ACMer and Product Manager in TWT Studio, and I love design&develope product.

 My research interest is AI Fairness.